fernando-romulo-silva/useful-commands/README.md

 # The Problem

-I constantly use terminal commands for different purposes, so I do need to save them to reuse them again in an organized way.
+I constantly use terminal commands for different purposes, so I do need to save them in an organized way to find these commands and reuse.

 # About